4 min read

 Supposing you're arriving around mid-morning and flying out around midnight, here are 12 tips for finding your ideal watering hole:

-- Your best bet is to withdraw as much cash as you'll need for the day at the airport ATM, jump in a local taxi, and ask them to drive you to the central train/bus station.
+2. Your best bet is to withdraw as much cash as you'll need for the day at the airport ATM, jump in a local taxi, and ask them to drive you to the central train/bus station.
 Why the station?
 In much of the world (particularly in non-western countries where taxis are unmetered), asking a driver to take you to the "nearest bar" will likely result in your arrival at his cousin's restaurant or all manner of equally unsolicited gestures.
 The Central Station is always a sturdy reference point.
-It's typically surrounded by a plethora of dive bars, simpler to communicate with the driver, and easier to get away from if it's a shithole.
+It's typically surrounded by a plethora of dive bars, simpler to communicate with the driver, and easier to escape from if it's a shithole.

 So, there you have it.
 If you stumble out of a smokey daytime drinking dungeon and into a taxi surrounded by illegible alphabets and unknown streets, you've successfully enjoyed your layover with style.